cuiyongbo/hello-world/my_wiki/biology_glossary/biology_terms.rst

 | gland [腺体]
 | Definition: an organ in the human or animal body that secretes particular chemical substances for use in the body or for discharge into the surroundings.
 | Usage: the thyroid gland. [甲状腺]
 |
+| scurvy [坏血病]
+| Definition: a disease caused by a lack of vitamin C from not eating enough fruit and vegetables
+|
+| neoplasm [肿瘤]
+| Definition: a new and abnormal growth of tissue in some part of the body, especially as a characteristic of cancer.
+|